 My name is Tina Hauer (originally Tina Bitney).
-I’m originally from the city of Sunnymead, California, which became Moreno Valley in 1984 along with cities Moreno and Edgemont.
+Originally from the city of Sunnymead, California, which became Moreno Valley in 1984 along with cities Moreno and Edgemont.

 My mother, grandparents, and great grandparents were originally from there also.
-My father’s parents were originally from Superior, Wisconsin, a Polish and a Norwegian.
+My father’s parents were originally from Superior, Wisconsin, a Polish (mother) and a Norwegian (father).
 Some time in the 1930’s his family moved to Southern California where my father was born at the City of Angels Hospital in Los Angeles.

 I thought I wanted to be a Physical Education teacher, I loved playing sports and I was always a tom-boy.
 One of the first women’s libbers, I thought I could do anything a boy could do.
-However, after high school I then completed two years at Riverside City College, got an AA degree, and walked into a Navy recruiting office with my girlfriend who was trying to enlist, they got me instead.
-After completing boot camp in Orlando, Florida, the Navy sent me all the way from Sunnymead to Coronado, California (about a two hour drive) where my job for four years was the Commanding and Executive Officer’s receptionist.
+However, after highschool I completed two years at Riverside City College, got an AA degree, and walked into a naval recruiting office with my girlfriend who was trying to enlist, they got me instead.
+After completing bootcamp in Orlando, Florida, the USN sent me all the way from Sunnymead CA to Coronado, CA (about a two hour drive) where my job for four years was the Commanding and Executive Officer’s receptionist at the Naval Amphibious School in Coronado.
 When my four year enlistment was up my Master Chief offered me a civil service job with the word processing pool and I grabbed it, and thank God I did!
-I spent the next 30 years working for the Navy as a technical writer/budget analyst/database management/website developer in Coronado at the Naval Air Station.
+I spent the next 30 years working for the Navy as a technical writer/budget analyst/database management/website developer in Coronado at the Naval Air Station, North Island.
 What a beautiful place to work for 35 years.

 God had also sent me a wonderful man in 1988 and we married in 1990 on a boat in the ocean off of the San Diego Bay.
 We decided not to have children, but we have and have had plenty pets, all shapes and sizes throughout the years.